-- On the product information page, click Edit price in multi-currency.
-A new dialog appears, use this dialog to activate a different currency and edit the price of the rate plan in the new currency
+- In the pop-up window, activate a different currency and edit the price of the rate plan in the new currency:

 - Click Activate to activate the currencies.

-- Click into the price fields to edit the rate plan prices.
+- Click the price fields to edit the rate plan prices.

 In the following scenario when both conditions are true, you can edit only two currencies at a time.
 If you need to edit more than two currencies, edit two currencies, save them, and edit the next two:

-When creating an account, there is a Billing and Payment Term section on the account which contains a Currency field.
-On this field, there is a drop down list that you can choose and the list of currencies will depend on the active currencies defined under your Z-Billing Settings > Customize Currencies.
-You may select one currency per customer account and once it is set, this field cannot be edited.
+When creating an account, there is a Billing and Payment Information section on the account which contains a Currency field.
+On this field, there is a drop-down list that you can choose and the list of currencies will depend on the active currencies defined under your Billing settings (Customize Currencies).
+You can select one currency per customer account and once it is set, this field cannot be edited.